Rocket Pool — Staking Protocol Part 2

 So how does a decentralised staking protocol for ETH2 based on ETH1, handle such a task when these two chains are separate?

-This is where the Trusted Node DAO comes in.
+This is where the Oracle DAO comes in.
 It helps bridge this gap and helps provide valuable oracle services + network liveliness for the protocol and all its users, both stakers and node operators alike.

 Being a member of this DAO means you’re operating as a group.
 Any data reported back for any of these duties requires majority consensus.
 So if data reported to the protocol is not agreed upon by more than 50% of the members, it is not accepted.
 This helps prevent malicious behavior, nodes that go offline and helps to ensure the integrity of the reported data.

 There are two main oracle duties required by the Oracle DAO members, both of which are integral to the protocol.
 These are: